Texto e código retirado

 100

-We could also use Python’s json.load()
+We could also use Python’s json.load() to get that information.

 >>> import json